tfausak/tfausak.github.io/_drafts/18-ways-to-compare-classes-in-ruby.md

 do you know if an object is an instance of a class?

 I had to ask this question because I help maintain [ActiveInteraction][2], a [command pattern][3] library.
-It provides a way to describe an input that must be a certain class.
-For instance, if an interaction needs a `User`, it could
+It provides a way to ensure that an object is a certain class.
+For instance, if an interaction needs a `User`, it could say:
-say:

 ``` rb
 model :someone,